-2.8 Practical arrangements:
+2.10 Practical arrangements

-Due to the very nature of serious anti social behaviour the community is likely to be extremely apprehensive about providing evidence to assist the 'Closure' process.
+Due to the very nature of drug supply, production, consumption and general culture the community is likely to be extremely apprehensive about providing evidence to assist the 'Closure' process.

-Having identified potential premises at an early stage, key local officers should agree a local strategy to tackle this and to reassure residents and the community that they are tackling the issue proactively.
+Having identified potential premises at an early stage, key local officers should agree a strategy to tackle this and to reassure residents and the community that they are tackling the issue proactively.
 Partners need to be very clear with each other about potential difficulties and should agree to meet regularly and keep channels of communication open to ensure information sharing and the ability to react rapidly.